Give hope to PKD - leave us a gift your will

 This can be anything you own, from a piece of jewellery or furniture to houses or land.

-You can also specify how you would like PKD to use your bequest – perhaps on researching a new drug or funding a facility for instance – but you don't have to.
-(Please do not hesitate to contact us if you would like to know more about current and future projects.)
-Whatever you decide, you can be confident that PKD will make full use of your bequest.
+You can also specify how you would like the PKD Charity to use your bequest, but you don't have to.
+If you would like to know more about our current and future activities, please get in touch.
+Whatever you decide, you can be confident that we will make full use of your gift.

-Finally, it is important to include our full contact details in your will – this will help to avoid any confusion about where you would like your gift to go:
+Finally, if you do include a gift to us in your will, please write out our name in full – this will help to avoid any confusion about where you would like your gift to go: